The Muppet Christmas Carol: "When Love Is Gone"

-The 2002 and 2005 DVD releases of the movie retain the song in the 90-minute full-screen version of the film, but not in the 86-minute widescreen version on the same disc.
+The 2002 and 2005 DVD releases of the film retain the song in the 90-minute full-screen version of the film, but not in the 86-minute widescreen version on the same disc.
 A 2012 standalone DVD release of the film uses the same disc from the 2005 release, so it also contains the song.
 However, a different DVD was used for the 2012 Blu-ray combo pack which does not contain the song.
 The digital download release of the film contains the entire "When Love Is Gone" as a bonus feature, in widescreen and in high definition.

 In a 2018 interview with The Big Issue, Henson said he believed that the song was "unlikely" to appear in any further releases of the film, because Disney had reportedly lost the original video master and film negative.
 In 2019, Robert Keeling of Den of Geek felt it an "excellent choice" for the song to be omitted, feeling it to be "thoroughly depressing and out of place".
 However, on December 9, 2020, Henson confirmed to BBC Radio 2 that the original film negative featuring the entire footage of the song had been found by Disney archivists and would be included in all future 4K releases.
 Due to time constraints, Disney+ was unable to include the new full version on its Christmas 2020 streaming release of the film.
 At the 2022 D23 Expo in September, Henson stated the version of the film with the song restored would be available on Disney+ later that year.
 The streaming service released the full-length version as an option in the film's "extras" section on December 9, 2022.